WICG/screen-brightness/explainer.md

 - The website abuses of the `increaseBrightness` attribute and fires too many requests.

 To avoid possible user fingerprinting issues, a website is not able to detect when screen brightness is increased.

+Futher, exiting full screen, or no the "fullscreen" display mode no longer applying, returns the screen brightness to its default state.

 ## Open design issues